digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 =======================

 Daml provides a "contract key" mechanism for contracts, similar to primary keys in relational databases.
-When using multi-domain topologies, Canton will support the full syntax of contract keys, but only a reduced semantics.
+When using multi-synchronizer topologies, Canton will support the full syntax of contract keys, but only a reduced semantics.
 That is, all valid Daml contracts using keys will run on Canton, but their behavior may deviate from the prescribed one.
 This document explains the deviation, as well as ways of recovering the full functionality of keys in some scenarios.
 It assumes a reasonable familiarity with Daml.

 .. note::
-    This section covers a preview feature, when using contract keys in a multi-domain setup.
+    This section covers a preview feature, when using contract keys in a multi-synchronizer setup.
 By default, contract key uniqueness is enabled, and therefore this section does not apply.
-    However, contract key uniqueness will soon be deprecated, as uniqueness cannot be enforced among multiple domains.
-We encourage to build your models already anticipating this change.
+    However, contract key uniqueness will soon be deprecated, as uniqueness cannot be enforced among multiple synchronizers.
+We encourage you to build your models already anticipating this change.

 Keys have two main functions: